 We believe in a close interactive relationship with the client.
 We will be happy to work with you throughout the entire process in order to adapt the translation to your specific needs, terminology, and style.
 To assure your satisfaction with our product, when the project requires it, we prepare a glossary ahead of time, and submit it to the client for comments and observations.
 We are willing to work with you until the project meets your approval.

-How do you deliver your translations?
+How do you deliver your translations and transcriptions?

-Equally, you can submit your documents for translation by any of the above-mentioned means.
+You can submit your documents for translation by any of the above-mentioned means.
 We do not need an original document; we just need complete legible copies.

 When and how do I pay you?